-Students leaving a classroom during class time must sign out from their classroom.
-When signing out, students must write both first and last names, where they are going, and the time they left the room.
+Students leaving a classroom during class time must sign out and back into their classroom When signing out, students must write both first and last names, where they are going, and the time they left the room.
 Students should document the return time when they reenter the classroom.
-Students who fail to follow these instructions or who abuse this privilege may face disciplinary consequences such as losing the privilege of leaving the room.
+Students are required to use the restroom that is assigned to their classroom or specialist room.